i10x-ai/getopenpay-go/docs/CreateCheckoutSessionRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCheckoutPreferences

+`func (o *CreateCheckoutSessionRequest) GetCheckoutPreferences() CheckoutPreferences`

+GetCheckoutPreferences returns the CheckoutPreferences field if non-nil, zero value otherwise.

+### GetCheckoutPreferencesOk

+`func (o *CreateCheckoutSessionRequest) GetCheckoutPreferencesOk() (*CheckoutPreferences, bool)`

+GetCheckoutPreferencesOk returns a tuple with the CheckoutPreferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCheckoutPreferences

+`func (o *CreateCheckoutSessionRequest) SetCheckoutPreferences(v CheckoutPreferences)`

+SetCheckoutPreferences sets CheckoutPreferences field to given value.

+### HasCheckoutPreferences

+`func (o *CreateCheckoutSessionRequest) HasCheckoutPreferences() bool`

+HasCheckoutPreferences returns a boolean if a field has been set.

+### SetCheckoutPreferencesNil

+`func (o *CreateCheckoutSessionRequest) SetCheckoutPreferencesNil(b bool)`

+ SetCheckoutPreferencesNil sets the value for CheckoutPreferences to be an explicit nil

+### UnsetCheckoutPreferences
+`func (o *CreateCheckoutSessionRequest) UnsetCheckoutPreferences()`

+UnsetCheckoutPreferences ensures that no value is present for CheckoutPreferences, not even an explicit nil
 ### GetClientReferenceId

 `func (o *CreateCheckoutSessionRequest) GetClientReferenceId() string`